Simply put, mobile security is the protection of smartphones, tablets and mobile computers (laptops) from security threats.

-- Spyware: Gathers information on users, such as what websites they visit, logs keystrokes and copies cookies to allow actors to attack their device and hijack their sessions.
+- Spyware: Gathers information on users, such as what websites they visit, logs keystrokes and copies cookies to allow actors to attack their devices and hijack their sessions.

 - Adware: Delivery of advertisements for products and services to get users to click on them to further compromise a device.
 Also used to deliver malware to devices.

-- Stalkerware: Similar to Spyware, data gathering takes steps to include webcam, photos, recording telephone conversions and logging text conversations to track user’s whereabouts, including leveraging GPS to physically track victims.
+- Stalkerware: Similar to spyware, data gathering takes steps to include webcam, photos, telephone and text conversations to track user’s whereabouts, including leveraging GPS to physically track victims.

-- Cryptomining: Tiny program that utilizes hardware resources to mine cryptocurrency for bad actors.
+- Cryptomining: A tiny program that utilizes hardware resources to mine cryptocurrency for bad actors.
 Reduces performance and may impact normal device operation.

 - Trojan: Programs that are masking their true intention, such as malware being repackaged as a legitimate app.
 Additionally, several trojan apps are legitimate apps that have been cracked (has their internal security broken) to include malicious code.
 These may be distributed via third-party app stores as free versions of commercially licensed software.